geobrowser/geogenesis/packages/contracts/scripts/README.md

 ---

 - [ ] Explainers for each type of contract
+- [ ] Explainers for how each contract interacts with each other in Geo
 - [ ] Explainers for upgradable contracts
 - [ ] Explainers for deploying specific types of contracts